Anton-Os/Rasteron/ReadMe.md

 # Rasteron

 A raster image loader and manipulation project, this code will be incorporated into making sprites and textures.
-Supports formats exported in Adobe Illustrator in 32 bit RGBA format.

-Test builds on Windows and MSYS mingw64
+Supports PNG, TIFF, and BMP file formats

+Builds on Windows with Linux port in progress